 and let $\mathcal{Z}=\pi^{-1}(V)$.

-A maximal complex algebraic component of $\mathcal{Z}$ is weakly $\uh$-special. \end{thrm} As we noted in the introduction, this is loosely saying: ``the only complex algebraic relations between coordinates in $\uh$ that induce algebraic relations between their $j$-images in $\mathbb{C}^n$ are the geodesic relations.''
+A maximal complex algebraic component of $\mathcal{Z}$ is weakly $\uh$-special. \end{theorem} As we noted in the introduction, this is loosely saying: ``the only complex algebraic relations between coordinates in $\uh$ that induce algebraic relations between their $j$-images in $\mathbb{C}^n$ are the geodesic relations.''

-For our purposes, the Ax-Lindemann theorem for $j$ also tells us the following. \begin{cor} Let $V$, $\pi$ and $\mathcal{Z}$ be as in \ref{thrm:PilaAL}.
-Then $\mathcal{Z}^\text{alg}$ is simply the union of all positive-dimensional weakly $\uh$-special subvarieties of $\mathcal{Z}$. \end{cor} To go from \ref{thrm:PilaAL} to \ref{cor:realAL} one just uses the holomorphicity of $j$.
+For our purposes, the Ax-Lindemann theorem for $j$ also tells us the following. \begin{corollary} Let $V$, $\pi$ and $\mathcal{Z}$ be as in \ref{thrm:PilaAL}.
+Then $\mathcal{Z}^\text{alg}$ is simply the union of all positive-dimensional weakly $\uh$-special subvarieties of $\mathcal{Z}$. \end{corollary} To go from \ref{thrm:PilaAL} to \ref{cor:realAL} one just uses the holomorphicity of $j$.
 A real semialgebraic arc in $\mathcal{Z}$ is contained in a complex algebraic component of $\mathcal{Z}$ by analytic continuation.